KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Getting started

 * Install Unity editor 2021.3 or later versions;
+* Install all the required packages from Window -> Package Manager and install AR Foundation and ARCore Plugin;
 * Download this repo, unzip the package and open the "Sample Scene" file or clone this repo and import from Unity;
-* Be sure you have installed all the required packages in Unity environment ()
+* Click on File -> Build Settings and from the window opened switch platform clicking on Android and then Switch Platform;
+* Connect your mobile phone to the computer;
+* Choose your device from the Run Device section;
-* Click
+* Click Build and Run;
-*

 # Animations/Images of the app

 # Future works/implementations
+* Training of neural networks;
+* NeRF;